arched-dev/mapextrackt/README.md

 # MapExtrakt

-> Convolutional Nerual Networks Are Beautiful
+> Convolutional Neural Networks Are Beautiful

-We all take our eyes for granted, we glance at an object for an instant and  our brains identify objects with ease.
+We all take our eyes for granted, we glance at an object for an instant and our brains can identify with ease.
-However distorted this information may be, we do a pretty good job at it.
+However distorted the information may be, we do a pretty good job at it.

-Low light, obscured vision, there are a myriad of situations where conditions are poor but still we manage to understand what an object it.
+Low light, obscured vision, poor eyesight...
+There are a myriad of situations where conditions are poor but still we manage to understand what an object it.
-Context helps, but we were created with sight in mind.
+Context helps, but we humans were created with sight in mind.

-Computers have a harder time, but modern advances with Convolutional Neural Networks are making this task a reality and have now surpassed human level accuracy.
+Computers have a harder time, but modern advances with convolutional neural networks are making this task a reality and have now surpassed human level accuracy.

-Computers are beautifull, Convolutional Neural Networks are beautifull.
+Computers are beautiful, neural networks are beautiful.
 And the maps they create to determine what makes a cat a cat are beautiful.

 ### MapExtrakt makes viewing feature maps a breeze.

+#### Catch a glimpse of how a computer can see.

 ```python